-6. Correspond with investigators, where appropriate, to clarify study eligibility (it may be appropriate to request further information, such as missing methods information or results, at the same time).
-If studies remain incomplete/unobtainable they should be tagged/recorded as incomplete, and should be listed in the table of ‘Studies awaiting assessment’ in the review.
+- Correspond with investigators, where appropriate, to clarify study eligibility (it may be appropriate to request further information, such as missing methods information or results, at the same time).
+If studies remain incomplete/unobtainable they should be tagged/recorded as incomplete, and should be listed in the table of ‘Characteristics of studies awaiting classification’ in the review.

 C40: Excluding studies without useable data (Mandatory)